 Important Components of a "Joyful" Diet:

+1. Fat: Your brain is mostly made of fats, so making sure your diet contains adequate amounts is crucial for a well-functioning cranium.
+And both saturated and unsaturated fats are needed.
+Fatty-but-healthy foods to incorporate into your diet?
+Olive oil, avocados, nuts, seeds, and fish.
 2. Organic and Hormone-Free: Pretty self-explanatory.
 Pesticides can be toxic to every part of your body and added hormones can mess with your own hormones; sounds like a recipe for disaster to me.
 The naturally-occurring hormones in your body can singlehandedly mess with your mood, so consuming large quantities of artificial hormones in addition can only complicate the issue.When you can, buy organic produce and hormone-free dairy products.

 3. Fish: As mentioned above, there are many different fats essential for a healthy brain, but omega-3 fatty acids (specifically DHA) are especially important for a happy brain.
 Why?
 Omega-3's help keep serotonin levels up, serotonin being a major factor in relieving depression and other mood disorders.
 And fish is one of the richest sources of omega-3's.
 But the brain benefits of fish don't stop there.
 They're also high in protein.
 Eating protein-rich foods provides the amino acids necessary for producing the neurotransmitters dopamine and phenylalanine, which are essential for alertness and focus.
 Consequently, protein-rich diets are recommended for people with ADD and ADHD.
 My top 3 fish?
 Salmon, sardines, and tuna.